 Things looked good in the early-going, with the vaccine showing few side effects and a bit of potential to help certain smokers quit.
 But when it came down to it, it simply wasn’t effective on its own.

 The main downfall was that the smokers receiving the vaccine had to have a certain response to it to make it work.
 Those that responded well to the antibodies did have higher success rates in quitting smoking, but not everybody responded well to them.
+In fact, there was a notable relationship between the level of anti-nicotine antibodies produced and how successful someone was at staying off cigarettes—people who generated higher antibody levels tended to remain smoke-free longer.
+But since not every patient’s immune system reacted the same way, the results were inconsistent.
+This meant that while the science behind NicVax showed promise, its effectiveness really depended on how each individual’s body responded to the shot.

 The third round of testing was more rigorous.
 It included a larger amount of patients and the “goal” was for patients in the vaccinated group to be smoke-free after a year.
 But after a year of testing, those who had received the vaccination had about the same success rate as those who didn’t.
 Which basically meant failure, and NicVax was shelved.